-- 1. Creates a volume (closed quilt) by copying all the surfaces of the workpiece - 2.
-Subtracts the reference part out of this volume - 3.
-Divides this volume into regions (volumes), splitting it at parting surface - 4.
-Gives unique names to the mold volumes to either side of the parting surface.
+The split operation divides the reference volume into regions (volumes), splitting it at parting surface.
+It also gives unique names to the mold volumes to either side of the parting surface.

 If you look in the model tree you will notice two features appear in the model tree for the split volumes as shown below.